-Hollywood was stunned following the accidental shooting death of cinematographer Halyna Hutchins on the set of the Alec Baldwin-produced film, Rust, in October 2021.
+Hollywood was stunned following the accidental shooting death of cinematographer Halyna Hutchins on the set of Rust in 2021.
 The incident, which also resulted in director Joel Souza being injured, was investigated by the Santa Fe County Sheriff.
-On January 31, 2023, Baldwin and the film’s armorer were officially charged with involuntary manslaughter, to which both pleaded not guilty.
-In a surprising development, Baldwin’s attorney claimed on March 9 that the weapon involved in the shooting had been “destroyed.”
+Both Alec Baldwin and armorer Hannah Gutierrez Reed were charged in relation to the shooting.
+Baldwin’s charges were ultimately dropped, while Gutierrez Reed has pleaded not guilty to charges of involuntary manslaughter and tampering with evidence.

-On October 21, 2021, police responded to a 911 call of a reported shooting at Bonanza Creek Ranch, where Rust is filming.
+On October 21, 2021, police responded to a 911 call of a reported shooting at Bonanza Creek Ranch, where Rust was filming.
 Once there, they found Hutchins had been shot, while Souza was suffering unspecified injuries.
 Hutchins was airlifted to the University of New Mexico Hospital, where she was pronounced deceased.
-Souza was transported by ambulance to CHRISTUS St. Vincent Regional Medical Center and was later released.
+Souza was transported via ambulance to CHRISTUS St. Vincent Regional Medical Center and later released.

 “The entire cast and crew has been absolutely devastated by today’s tragedy, and we send our deepest condolences to Halyna’s family and loved ones.
 We have halted production on the film for an undetermined period of time and are fully cooperating with the Santa Fe Police Department’s investigation.
 We will be providing counseling services to everyone connected to the film as we work to process this awful event.”